netpicker/workshop/README.md

-# Slurpit NetBox Plugin

-It's assumed that we'll install NetBox in the local virtual environment.

-## How to install the plugin on the NetBox
+## How to install the plugin on your local NetBox server

  ### Activate the Virtual Environment